+PJ is married, has one daughter and three cats.
 PJ wrote poetry in high school, but she discovered writing children’s books and short stories later in life.
 Her writing inspirations are hiking, photography and environmental consciousness, but she links these interests to much larger social issues.
 A person very close to PJ was molested as a child, making PJ passionate about providing child safety tips.
 And, PJ was bullied in the third grade by girls much larger than she, who demanded that PJ give them her lunch money.
 As a result, PJ is committed to spreading the word that bullying must be stopped.
+PJ is also interested in raising awareness about children in the foster system who need to find permanency and support through the of loving adoptive parents.

 How I Escaped the Domestic Violence Cycle